Nexmo API provides various means of Authentication depending on what product you are using.

 If you are not using a Nexmo library you should refer to RFC 7519 to implement JWT.

-Some Nexmo APIs support OAuth as a means of authenticating.
+Some Nexmo APIs support OAuth as an authentication option.
 We provide an in-depth guide on how to authenticate with OAuth here.